ci-compass/cicf/week04-git-and-coding-standards/README.md

 on the GitHub service and choose "fork" to make your own copy of it.

-When GitHub is done making your forked copy of the repository, get a copy of the repository location by chosing the green `<> Code` button and then choosing the SSH tab and you should see a path similar to `git@github.com:dbrower/cicf-2025`.
+When GitHub is done making your forked copy of the repository, get a copy of the repository location by choosing the green `<> Code` button and then choosing the SSH tab and you should see a path similar to `git@github.com:dbrower/cicf-2025`.
 Copy the path by clicking the clipboard icon next to it.
 At the command line add it to the checked out repository:

-    git remote add origin _your forked repo_ # <-- paste in the path here
+    git remote add origin <our-forked-repo-path> # <-- paste in the path here

 Push your changes to your copy: